 Cheaper Than Dirt and the National Rifle Association are offering a $300 lifetime membership to the National Rifle Association.
 By joining the NRA today, you can receive a one-year membership for only $25.
 A three-year membership is now only $70; the five-year membership only costs $100; and the lifetime membership is discounted to only $300!
 Plus you can receive a free range bag and flashlight when you join or renew your membership.

 Optics maker Sellmark Corp. recently introduced three additions to its Sightmark lines: the H2000 Tactical Flashlight, the LoPro Green Laser, and Sightmark’s first 35mm scope.

-By Benjamin Kurata Since the conception of hand held light back in the late 1890 by Conrad Hubert who developed…Read More >
+Since the conception of handheld light back in the late 1890 by Conrad Hubert who developed the first-hand torch in…Read More >

 Light it up!
 The three handheld flashlights from BLACKHAWK are a very good choice in tactical illumination.
 The name BLACKHAWK has always meant quality to me when it comes to most anything tactical.
 These three lights are no different.
 For the person not able to spend close to $100.00 on a light for there night shooting or to attach to their shotgun you will thrilled with these lights.